hoprnet/bounties-hoprnet-org/PROGRAM.md

 - Assigns herself/himself and the program owner (optional: [bounty expert](#definitions)) to the github issue
 - Attaches the bounty label to the issue
 - Guesstimates the required working hours to finish the bounty and inserts the gustimate as a comment in the issue
-- Assista bounty hunters in case of questions that the program owner cannot answer
+- Assists bounty hunters in case of questions that the program owner cannot answer
 - Reviews/tests the bounty submission
 - Appoints a bounty expert in case neither the bounty admin nor the program owner are able to assess the quality of a submission **(optional)**